javatlacati/swiplwebtut/webspanish.md

 .Handler ID example
 [NOTA]
 =====
-Esta sección usa le archivo handler_id_example.pl
+Esta sección usa el archivo handler_id_example.pl
 =====

-The other half of abstract paths is ways to refer to handlers that don't break even if we move their location around.
+The other half of abstract paths is ways to refer to handlers that don't break incluso si we move their location around.
 Handler ID's are that solution.

 I think of this joke when I think of handler id's en SWI-Prolog.